k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_fabric_scale.md

 When Fabric cluster experiences a reduction in load, you may consider to scale it in, by removing or stopping the working Fabric cluster nodes.

-You can just stop the relevant node, even while it processes jobs, as Fabric knows to reconcile, where other nodes will process these jobs.
+You can just stop the relevant node, although it is in the midst of processing jobs, as Fabric knows to reconcile, where other nodes will process these jobs.